-If you would like to support the project, please visit our Patreon page and make a donation.
+If you would like to support the project, please visit our Patreon page to make a contribution.

 We’re always either on the river doing fieldwork or preparing for next year’s expedition.
 So your help is always appreciated.
 There are lots of ways to support the project.

 Rooted in the DIY and art worlds, by any real world standards, the Secret History project has a humble budget of around $20K.
 That seems like a lot until you consider that another modest project on this scale might easily top $100K.

 Always looming are the costs of transportation, supplies, gas, food, and paying the artists so they have a home to come back to.
 Each year we’ve raised thousands of dollars with our Kickstarter campaigns, thanks to our backers and supporters!
 These funds cover many of the basic travel expenses for our trip, helps pay for final outfitting of the shantyboat, and makes sure we have decent audio-video and digital equipment to record our interviews in the river communities we visit.